-Drivers and travelers connected via app
+Drivers and travelers connected via new app

 MTN Rwanda